Sabn0/ELMo-Rs/README.md

 ## References
-* This is a rust implementation of the ELMo architecture described in the [paper](https://aclanthology.org/N18-1202/), by <ins>Matthew E. Peters at al., 2018</ins>.
+It is a rust implementation of the ELMo architecture described in the [paper](https://aclanthology.org/N18-1202/), by <ins>Matthew E. Peters at al., 2018</ins>.

 ## Software